The HDMI GT Controller application requires a system clock and a minimum of three GT reference clock inputs for full duplex operation:

 - At AXILITE CLK = 100 MHz, the

 TX REFCLK frequency detection is sensitive only to the behavior of the

-tx_refclk_rdy port, a change on which triggers the
+tx_refclk_rdy port, a change that triggers the clock

-clock detector to issue the TX frequency change event.
-The external clock generator is
+detector to issue the TX frequency change event.
+The external clock generator is set up

 generator.
 Because the assumption is that the HDMI GT Controller gets the correct clock, it only requires the LOCK event to

 trigger the TX reconfiguration which is represented by the assertion of